code-423n4/docs/awarding/incentive-model-and-awards/README.md

 **Judges** are incentivized to review findings and decide their severity, validity, and quality by receiving a share of the prize pool themselves.

 **Note:**
-* `pie` is the number of shares / slice assigned to that report or finding.
+* `pie` is the number of shares assigned to that report or finding.
 * `split` is the number of times those shares were divided, the findings count for a given group.
 * `slice` is the number of shares assigned for that warden’s finding.